innocodive/lets-learn-es2015/Classes.md

 Notes on Javascript Classes:
 - Type of `Developers class` is still a Function. <i>Developers</i> class creates a function which behaves like a <i>constructor</i> method.
 - `constructor` is defined inside the class.
+- Class names are declared as `const` internally.
+That is why class names cannot be changed inside class but can be changed after the class declarations and class expressions, meaning outside the class.
 - Class declarations are `NOT HOISTED` but function declarations are hoisted
 - Class Expressions are NOT HOISTED either
 - Code inside the Class declaration run in `Strict Mode` automatically.
 No other choice.